bbauska/JS-Programs/README.md

 This program simulates a text-based Guess the Animal game.
 The player is provided with clues and needs to guess the correct animal. function guessTheAnimalGame() {
-const animals = [
+const animals = &lbrack;
-{name: "elephant", clues: ["I have a long trunk.", "I am the largest land animal."]}, {name: "giraffe", clues: ["I have a long neck.", "I am the tallest living terrestrial animal."]}, {name: "penguin", clues: ["I cannot fly.", "I live in cold climates like Antarctica."]}
+{name: "elephant", clues: &lbrack;"I have a long trunk.", "I am the largest land animal."&rbrack;}, {name: "giraffe", clues: &lbrack;"I have a long neck.", "I am the tallest living terrestrial animal."&rbrack;}, {name: "penguin", clues: &lbrack;"I cannot fly.", "I live in cold climates like Antarctica."&rbrack;}
-];
+&rbrack;;
 let score = 0;
 console.logC'Welcome to the Guess the Animal Game!");
 console.log("Read the clues and guess the correct animal:");